johndoe6345789/SparkOS/README.md

 - **Custom init**: Lightweight C init system
 - **Future-ready**: Designed to support Qt6/QML GUI and Wayland
 - **Root elevation**: Uses sudo for privilege management
+- Wired networking only at first to bootstrap system, once you have installed spark command, the spark cli will configure the rest of the system imcl wifi.
+- Next to nothing installed by default, just busybox and git.

 ## MVP Status